madetech/blog/posts/semantically_stable_test_suite.md

 A semantically stable test suite, is a test suite that fails (given that there are two states of build status: pass or fail) when any semantics of the production code that it is covering is changed.

-What this means in practice is that every character of production code *has a reason to be there*, and that changing any aspect of the code will cause the test suite to fail.
+What this means in practice is that every aspect of the production code *has a reason to be there*, and furthermore that changing any aspect of the production code will cause the test suite to fail.

 Of course, the production code could be modified to retain it’s semantics, but be implemented in a different way.

 As an example it should be possible to swap out the disk scheduling algorithm used by a disk driver from first-come first-serve (FCFS) to shortest seek time first, and not impact the semantics (the fundamental useful behaviour) of the system under test.
 Another example could be swapping out using a merge sort for a quick sort.

+However it could also be much more subtle: for example, a semantically equivalent version could be one which makes it a little easier for the next programmer to understand, or easier to extend.

 ## Semantic stability as a metric